fer-osorio/cipher-fortis/README.md

 An implementation of AES is developed to encrypt an array of bytes (char's) with a know length; then, it is used for the encryption of BMP images.

+#   Compilation

+Executing the command `make` in the command line will give you the two executable files `encrypt.exe` and `decrypt.exe`.
+To obtain just `encrypt.exe`, type `make encrypt.exe`.
+Same with `decrypt.exe` file.

 #   Usage

-##  Executables
+##  Executable Files
-Supousing we are in the "Executable" directory, we can use the executables un the following ways
+Supposing we are in the "Executable" directory, we can use the executable files in the following ways:

 ### Input from command line interface (CLI).
-Run the commnad `./encrypt` to encrypt to either input the names/paths of files you desire to encrypt or to create a new text file from the CLI.
+Run the command `./encrypt` to encrypt to either input the names/paths of files you desire to encrypt or to create a new text file from the CLI.
 This action will not save the original text but a encrypted version of it.
 To decrypt the output file, just run `./decrypt`; the .txt file name and the name of the file where the key is stored will be asked for the decryption, and the decrypted message will be shown in the CLI.